Active Adults & Seniors

 Download the Block Party Toolkit below to start your application today:

 For information on any of these programs, contact the Town of Innisfail 403-227-3376.

-Are you looking to improve your health and overall wellness?
-Don't forget that we have a number of activities – yoga, swimming, drop-in programs, and more – to keep you moving and work toward a healther you today!
+We have a number of all ages activities – yoga, swimming, drop-in sports, and more – to keep you moving and working towards a healthier you!